-Enrollment grading is the default.
+Enrollment 1 grading is the default.
 The P/NP option is available only to students in good academic standing. students are required to choose either letter grading or Pass/No Pass grading.
-1 Students may change the grading option instruction.
-Students may change the grading option up to the 15th day of instruction.
-Withdrawal a course whether enrolled for a letter of grading.
-The Academic and Administration After the last day to drop a course, students may withdraw from a course whether enrolled for a letter grade or for Pass/No Pass grading.
-The Academic and Administrative Calendar lists deadlines for withdrawing from a course.
-Grades grade of A+, A, A-, B+, B, B-, C+, C, D (Incomplete), or IP (In Progress).
-If en Pass/No Pass, students will receive a (No Pass), W (Withdraw), I (Incomplet Note: Beginning fall 2001, NP grades v If enrolled in a course for a letter grade, students will receive a grade of A+, A, A-, B+, B, B-, C+, C, D, F, W (Withdraw), I (Incomplete), or IP (In Progress).
+1 2 Students may change the grading option up to the 15th day of instruction.
+Withdrawal 1 2 After the last day to drop a course, students may withdraw from a course whether enrolled for a letter grade or for Pass/No Pass grading.
+The Academic and Administrative Calendar lists deadlines for withdrawingfrom a course.
+Grades 1 2 If enrolled in a course for a letter grade, students will receive a grade of A+, A, A-, B+, B, B-, C+, C, D, F, W (Withdraw), I (Incomplete), or IP (In Progress).
 If enrolled in a course for Pass/No Pass, students will receive a grade of P (Pass), NP (No Pass), W (Withdraw), I (Incomplete), or IP (In Progress).
 Note: Beginning fall 2001, NP grades will appear on official transcripts of all students, like all other grades.
-Evaluations the option of the faculty.
-In each cours Beginning fall 2010, undergraduate evaluations are provided at the option of the faculty.
-In each course for which you receive a grade of D or better (or P), an evaluation of your academic performance may be submitted.
-For all students, a UCSC GPA is calculated from UCSC courses, courses taken through the Education Abroad Students who have received a letter grade in at least 2/3 of their credits attempted at UCSC have a UCSC GPA calculated and displayed on their on another UC campus in an official transcripts.
+Evaluations 1 2 Beginning fall 2010, undergraduate evaluations are provided at the option of the faculty.
+In each course for which you receive a grade of Dor better (or P), an evaluation of your academic performance may be submitted.
+For all students, a UCSC GPA is calculated from UCSC courses, coursestaken through the Education Abroad Program, and courses taken Students who have received a letter grade in at least 2/3 of their credits attempted at UCSC have a UCSC GPA calculated and displayedon their official transcripts.